 carcinoGeneticist [CG] ceased trolling gallowsCalibrator [GC]

 - The Unreveal: Immediately after his dreamself's death at Jack's hands, Karkat entered a dreambubble.
-We have yet to ever see this.
+This is never depicted in comic.

-- Unresolved Sexual Tension: With Terezi with a mix of Belligerent Sexual Tension.
+- Unresolved Sexual Tension: With Terezi in a mix of Belligerent Sexual Tension.

 - Vitriolic Best Buds: